Seasawher/mathlib4-help/src/tactics.md

 Defined in: `Lean.Parser.Tactic.bvCheck`

-This tactic works just like `bv_decide` but skips calling a SAT solver by using a proof that is alreay stored on disk.
+This tactic works just like `bv_decide` but skips calling a SAT solver by using a proof that is already stored on disk.
 It is called with the name of an LRAT file in the same directory as the current Lean file:
 ```lean
 bv_check "proof.lrat"